huggingface/blog/bloom-inference-pytorch-scripts.md

 | ds-inference int8 |  89.09 | 11.44 |  5.88 |  3.09 | 1.71 | 1.02 | 0.71 | oom  |
 | ds-zero      bf16 |    283 | 34.88 |   oom |       |      |      |      |      |

+where OOM == Out of Memory condition where the batch size was too big to fit into GPU memory.

-Getting an under 1msec throughput with Deepspeed-Inference's tensor parallelism and custom fused CUDA kernels!
+Getting an under 1 msec throughput with Deepspeed-Inference's Tensor Parallelism (TP) and custom fused CUDA kernels!
 That's absolutely amazing!
 Though using this solution for other models that it hasn't been tried on may require some developer time to make it work.

-Accelerate is very fast too it uses a very simple approach of naive Pipeline Parallelism and because it's very simple it should work out of the box with any model.
+Accelerate is super fast as well.
+It uses a very simple approach of naive Pipeline Parallelism (PP) and because it's very simple it should work out of the box with any model.

-Since Deepspeed-ZeRO can process multiple generate streams in parallel its throughput can be further divided by 8 or 16, depending on whether 8 or 16 gpus were used during the `generate` call.
+Since Deepspeed-ZeRO can process multiple generate streams in parallel its throughput can be further divided by 8 or 16, depending on whether 8 or 16 GPUs were used during the `generate` call.
 And, of course, it means that it can process a batch size of 64 in the case of 8x80 A100 (the table above) and thus the throughput is about 4msec - so all 3 solutions are very close to each other.

 Let's revisit again how these numbers were calculated.
 To generate 100 new tokens for a batch size of 128 took 8832 msecs in real time when using Deepspeed-Inference in fp16 mode.
 So now to calculate the throughput we did: walltime/(batch_size*new_tokens) or `8832/(128*100) = 0.69`.

-Now let's look at the power of quantized int8-based models provided by Deepspeed-Inference and BitsNBytes, as it requires only half the original GPU memory of inference in bfloat16 or float16.
+Now let's look at the power of quantized int8-based models provided by Deepspeed-Inference and BitsAndBytes, as it requires only half the original GPU memory of inference in bfloat16 or float16.

 Throughput in msecs 4x80GB A100: